neurosity/openbci-dashboard/README.md

 ![alt text](/assets/preview3.gif "OpenBCI Dashboard Preview")

-A fullstack javascript app for capturing and visualizing OpenBCI EEG data
+A fullstack JavaScript app for reading and visualizing OpenBCI EEG data.

 This project is under development, this is just a first draft.